Skip to content

 April 22, 2024, 11:07 am | Read time: 4 minutes

-Solar Package 1 Set to Launch After Long Delay: Changes Ahead for Balcony Power Plants The so-called “Solar Package 1” has been stalled for quite some time, but it’s now set to begin.
-This will bring significant changes to balcony power plants.
-What’s the current status, and what does it mean for renters?
+For a long time, nothing happened with the so-called “Solar Package 1″–now it’s set to launch.
+This will also bring changes to balcony power plants.
+What’s the current status?
+And what does it mean for renters?

-Balcony power plants, also known as plug-in solar modules, are currently in demand—especially for household electricity use.
-The “Solar Package 1” aims to simplify the installation of these modules for private households.
+Balcony power plants, also known as plug-in solar modules, are currently in demand–especially for generating electricity for one’s own household.
+The “Solar Package 1” aims to make it easier for private households to install these modules.
 Originally, the launch was planned for the beginning of the year but was delayed.
 Now, the coalition parties have approved it, and the public hearing is scheduled for April 22.
-Afterward, it only needs to pass through the Bundestag and Bundesrat—which is not expected to be a major hurdle.
+Afterward, it only needs to pass through the Bundestag and Bundesrat–which is not expected to be a major hurdle.
 But what exactly is the Solar Package about?

 What’s in the Solar Package?

-The proposed plan aims to make the setup of balcony photovoltaic systems as simple as possible.
+The proposed plan aims to make setting up balcony photovoltaic systems as simple as possible.
 Until now, anyone wanting to install a balcony power plant had to register it with the grid operator.
 Additionally, the use of a so-called bidirectional meter was required.
 Both requirements are set to be eliminated.
-In the future, it will be sufficient to register the balcony power plant in a database.
+In the future, it will suffice to register the balcony power plant in a database.

-The Solar Package also aims to make the already proposed increase in allowable inverter power to 800 watts possible.
-Previously, the limit was 600 watts.
-The plug-in solar cells themselves could even have a power output of 2000 watts.
+The Solar Package also aims to allow the previously proposed increase in permissible inverter power to 800 watts.
+Previously, the upper limit was 600 watts.
+The plug-in solar cells themselves could even have a capacity of 2,000 watts.

-Temporarily, it is also possible to continue using older, non-digital electricity meters.
-These meters would then run backward when electricity from the balcony is fed into the grid.
-Additionally, bureaucracy in this area is set to be massively reduced and processes simplified.
+Temporarily, it will also be possible to continue using older, non-digital electricity meters.
+These meters would then run backward when electricity is fed from the balcony into the grid.
+Additionally, bureaucracy in this area is to be massively reduced and processes simplified.

 With the Solar Package, renters are to have a legal right to install a plug-in solar system for electricity generation, explains Anja Franz from the Munich Tenants’ Association upon myHOMEBOOK’s request.
-“This means you must ask the landlord for permission, but they can only refuse in exceptional cases and after considering all circumstances,” explains the expert in rental law.
+“This means you still have to ask the landlord for permission, but they can only refuse in exceptional cases and after considering all circumstances,” explains the expert in tenancy law.

-Renters can, once the draft passes the Bundestag and Bundesrat, demand that the landlord allows them to install the desired balcony power plant.
-“If the landlord does not grant permission, they can also sue for it,” adds Franz.
-Objections such as visual impairment, impact on neighbors’ light conditions, or temporary glare effects should no longer play a significant role in the landlord’s decision, according to Franz.
+So, if the draft passes the Bundestag and Bundesrat, renters can demand that their landlord allow the installation of the desired balcony power plant.
+“If the landlord does not grant permission, they can also take legal action,” adds Franz.
+Objections such as visual impairment, impact on the neighbor’s lighting conditions, or temporary glare effects should no longer play a significant role in the landlord’s decision, according to Franz.

 Renters can also offer the landlord a security deposit, similar to a rental deposit.
 This ensures that funds are available for dismantling upon moving out–if required.
 “However, the landlord cannot demand this security,” Franz clarifies.